-4 Expectations
+4. Expectations

-4.1 All staff and visitors will be familiar with this Safeguarding Policy;
+4.1 All staff and visitors will be familiar with this safeguarding policy.

-- Staff will have access to, a copy of, and be well versed in our Child Protection Policy, which will also form part of their induction and revisited annually through Whole School Safeguarding Training. - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc - For those regular external visitors/providers such as cleaners and caterers; to have shown the school a copy of their H & S and Child Protection Guidelines as best practice and where applicable; and that the school has a statement in main reception notifying external visitors who the Schools DSL is and what to do if they have any concerns about a child's welfare - Be involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans - Be alert to signs and indicators of possible abuse (Appendix 1) - Staff understand that 'harm' can including 'witnessing harm to others' for example cases of domestic abuse - Record concerns/disclosures on CPOMS and inform the DSL before or after doing so - Deal with a disclosure of abuse from a child in line with our school procedures; informing the DSL immediately and provide a written account as soon as possible.
-This includes making the appropriate contact with children's social care (DSL). - Record safeguarding information using school procedures (CPOMs)
+- Staff will have access to, a copy of, and be well versed in our Child Protection Policy, which will also form part of their induction and revisited annually through Whole School Safeguarding Training. - Be subject to Safer Recruitment processes and checks, whether they are new staff, supply staff, contractors, volunteers etc. - For those regular external visitors/providers such as cleaners and caterers; to have shown the school a copy of their H & S and Child Protection Guidelines as best practice and where applicable; and that the school has a statement in main reception notifying external visitors who the schools DSL is and what to do if they have any concerns about a child's welfare.

+- Be involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans. - Be alert to signs and indicators of possible abuse (Appendix 1) - Staff understand that 'harm' can including 'witnessing harm to others' for example cases of domestic abuse. - Record concerns/disclosures and give the record to the DSL. - Deal with a disclosure of abuse from a child in line with our school procedures; informing the DSL immediately and provide a written account as soon as possible.
+This includes making the appropriate contact with children's social care (DSL). - Record safeguarding information using school procedures whether electronic or in paper form.